cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

 ## Continuous integration services

-To set up any of these services, your application needs a `manifest.yml` file.
+To set up any of these services, you will need to provide [a `manifest.yml` file](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) that captures the intended deployment configuration for your application.

 ### Travis